Social security contributions in detail

 - 8% for disability insurance, with 6.5% paid by the employer and 1.5% by the employee);

 - 2.45% for sickness insurance, paid by the employee;

 - 1.67% (this percentage may vary depending on headcount and kind of performed business activity) for occupational accident insurance, paid by the employer;

-- 0.15% for Solidarity Support Fund for the Disabled paid by employer.
+- 0.15% for the Solidarity Support Fund for the Disabled, paid by employer.

 The employer, as social security remitter, must calculate and pay all of the monthly contributions to the social security office by the 15th day of the month following the month for which they are payable.

 Note: All currency conversions into EUR were made on 1 February 2019, using a mid-market rate.